 GENERAL FACTS ABOUT THE WILDCAT BOYS AND GIRLS DIVISIONS

-Evaluations are in mid-late October/early November.
+Evaluations are in mid-late October.
 Evaluations are required for all registered players.
 They are used to evaluate skills in order to balance teams, not to cut players.
 All players who register for the league will be on a regualar season team.

 We are committed to having coaches who are good role models for the players and good teachers of the game.

-The season starts in mid November and runs through mid-to-late February.
+The season starts in early November and runs through mid-to-late February.
 (There are no practices or games the week of Thanksgiving, or during the Christmas recess.)

 Most teams meet twice a week for practices and/or games.

-Practices/games are generally on either Thursday or Friday evenings and games are generally on Saturdays.
-Occasionally Wildcat practices/games will be held on Tuesday or Wednesday nights or Sunday afternoons.
+Practices/games are on one weekday evening and then games are generally on Saturdays.
+Very rarely, if ever, Wildcat games will be held on a Sunday afternoon.

 Both the boys and girls sponsor tournament teams which will participate in local tournaments in February and March (occasionally April as well).
 The selection of the players depends on a number of factors - ask your coach if you'd like more information about this.
 (For example: Some years there are open tryouts, yet some years the teams are formed by coach invitation).
 There may be some additional expenses related to tournament play.

-Gyms to be used in the T/E School District area include: Beaumont Elementary School (BES), Valley Forge Elementary School (VFES), Tredyffrin/Easttown Middle School (TEMS), Valley Forge Middle School (VFMS), and occasionally Conestoga High School (CHS).
+Gyms to be used in the T/E School District area include: Beaumont Elementary School (BES), Valley Forge Elementary School (VFES), Tredyffrin/Easttown Middle School (TEMS), Valley Forge Middle School (VFMS) and Devon Elementary School (DES).

 The boys division has 2 age groups: juniors (4th/5th grades) and seniors (6th/7th grades).
 The girls division has 2 age groups: juniors (4th/5th grades) and seniors (6th/7th/8th grades).